 Project Dependencies

-Spring Boot Starter Web provides all the dependencies and the auto configuration need to develop web applications.
-It is the first dependency we would use.
+Spring Boot Starter Web includes all of the dependencies and auto-configuration required to create web apps.
+That is the first dependence that we would employ.

 <dependency>